 The color of a button is a turning point in the lead conversion process.
 Fortunately, it’s also something that we can easily test.

 You might find this button color A/B test by Hubspot interesting.

 The result was pretty clear.
 By changing the color from green to red, they saw a 21% increase in conversion.
-While it might be a bit aggressive in some situations (in real life, and in design if there’s a lot of it), in this case (with a clean layout and enough white space) it’s eye‑catching.
+While it might be a bit aggressive in some situations (in real life, and in design if there’s a lot of it), in this case (with a clean layout and enough spacing) it’s eye‑catching.

 The moment you open up a page like that, you can’t help but immediately notice the striking red button.

 But green is what most websites owners prefer for their buttons.
-It fits nicely with almost any design, brings a sense of calmness and peace, and is natural.
+It fits nicely with almost any website design, brings a sense of calmness and peace, and is natural.
 We’re used to seeing it everywhere around the Web.
 In the situation above, however, it simply didn’t grab the visitor’s attention.

 A light‑colored background is a common choice for website color schemes, especially in the ecommerce industry.
 That’s because you have other elements on the website and the products themselves that you’ll want the customer to concentrate on.
-So the white space on the back (or any light palette) won’t distract them from the real reason they landed on your site.
+So the white space on the back (or any light color palette) won’t distract them from the real reason they landed on your site.

 That’s how Adidas does it, for example:

 Last but not least, some ecommerce website owners believe in the power of highlighting their headlines.
 For that, they use their secondary or accent color.

-Here’s how Walmart are doing this effectively:
+II.
 Demographics: Analyzing Your Audience